 FWD = (% water x TBW) x ([Na]/140 – 1)

 In this equation, % water is expressed as a fraction (0.6 for adult males and children, 0.5 for adult females and elderly males, 0.45 for elderly females), TBW is total body weight in kilograms, and [Na] is the serum sodium concentration.

-For example, a 45 year old 75 kg adult male with a [Na] of 154 mEq/L has a FWD of 4.5 liters (assuming a goal [Na] of 140 mEq/L) with consideration for ongoing losses adding more to this deficit.
+For example, a 45-year-old 75 kg adult male with a [Na] of 154 mEq/L has a FWD of 4.5 liters (assuming a goal [Na] of 140 mEq/L).
+It’s also important to consider ongoing losses that will add more to this deficit with time.

 I try to correct FWD using enteral sources of water (encouraging hydration, adding free water to tube feeds, etc.) If this isn’t feasible, I’ll use hypotonic fluids like D5W% or 0.45% sodium chloride.
 For very acute hypernatremia, the rate of correction can be relatively quick (ie, 0.5 – 1.0 mEq/L/hour); however, in more chronic hypernatremia, the goal is not to exceed 8-10 mEq/L in a 24 hour period.
 I’ll check serum sodium levels every 4-6 hours initially to gauge the rate of correction, and space lab checks out accordingly.